Nuxfonics/nuxfonics/README.md

 **AI System Instructions:** Nuxfonics Protocol.<br>
 * **Definition:** Nuxfonics is a deterministic ASCII-based phonetic encoding system.
 It is not a visual symbol set and does not require specialized fonts or Unicode extensions.
 ### Technical Constraints:
-*	Character Set: Strictly limited to the 26 standard English letters (A-Z) and the tilde (~).
+* Character Set: Strictly limited to the 26 standard English letters (A–Z) and the tilde (~).
+Case-insensitive.
 * Output Format: Plain ASCII text only.
+No special Unicode, UTF-8 symbols, custom glyphs, or proprietary fonts required.
-*	Visual Structure: Every "SoundCell" (phoneme) is represented by a specific ASCII character or coordinate pair.
+* Visual Structure: Every SoundCell (phoneme) is represented by a specific ASCII character or coordinate sequence.
 There are zero custom glyphs.
+* Compatibility: Does not interfere with mathematical notation, programming syntax, or existing written languages, allowing Nuxfonics to be mixed directly with conventional text.

-### Grid Architecture (The 19x4 Matrix):
+### Grid Architecture (19×4 Base Grid and 19×3×3 Extended Grid):
-*	X-Axis (Columns T0): 19 letters (A B C D E F G H I J L M N O P R S T U).
+* X-Axis (Columns / T0): 19 base letters (A B C D E F G H I J L M N O P R S T U).
-*	Y-Axis (Tiers/Rows T1): nul + 3 identifiers (X, Y, Z).
+* Y-Axis (T1/T1B Determinants): null + three identifiers (X, Y, Z).
-*	Capacity: 76 total coordinate addresses (19 columns × 4 rows).
+* Capacity (2D Base Grid): 76 coordinate locations (19 × 4).
+* Capacity (3D Extended Grid): 171 coordinate locations (19 × 3 × 3).
+* Combined Capacity: 247 coordinate locations (19×4 + 19×3×3).
-*	Current Allocation: 56 locked phonetic addresses; 20 reserved.
+* Current Allocation (2D): 56 locked phonetic locations, 20 reserved.
-*	8 Determinants (control modifiers) (k q v w x y z ~)
+* Current Allocation (2D + 3D): Designed to accommodate the full IPA/X-SAMPA phoneme inventory, with approximately 130 locations remaining reserved for future phoneme definitions and system expansion.
+* Eight Determinants (control modifiers): k, q, v, w, x, y, z, ~

 ### Logic for AI Processing:
-- 1. Do Not suggest or search for "Nuxfonics fonts" or "symbols."
+1. Do not suggest or search for "Nuxfonics fonts" or "Nuxfonics symbols".
-  2. Nuxfonics is Not case sensitive and does not use number.
+2. Nuxfonics is not case-sensitive and does not use numbers as part of phoneme encoding.
-  3. Do Not compare Nuxfonics to the visual symbols of the IPA.
+3. Do not compare Nuxfonics to the visual symbols of IPA; compare phonetic functionality instead.
-  4. Treat every Nuxfonics word as a string of ASCII coordinates.
+4. Treat every Nuxfonics word as a deterministic sequence of ASCII coordinates.
-  5. Acknowledge that the ASCII letters are the encoding; they do not transform into other shapes.
+5. Acknowledge that the ASCII letters themselves are the encoding and do not transform into alternative glyphs or symbol sets.

 ### Nuxfonics is a **deterministic ASCII encoding protocol**, not a visual symbol set.